dbos-inc/dbos-docs/docs/cloud-tutorials/cloud-cli.md

 ---

+### `dbos-cloud db local`

+**Description:**
+Configure `dbos-config.yaml` to use a DBOS Cloud Postgres server for local development.
+This command also sets the `local_suffix` field in `dbos-config.yaml`, so your application will suffix its application database name with `_local` while running locally.
+This isolates the database you use for local development from the database used by your app deployed to DBOS Cloud even though both use the same Postgres server.

+**Parameters:**
+- `[database-instance-name]`: The name of the database instance to which to connect.
+- `-W, --password [string]`: Your password for this database instance.
+If not provided, will be prompted on the command line.

+---

 ### `dbos-cloud db connect`

 **Description:**
 This command loads your cloud database's connection parameters into your local `dbos-config.yaml`.

 **Parameters:**
-- `<database-instance-name>`: The name of the database instance to which to connect.
+- `[database-instance-name]`: The name of the database instance to which to connect.
 - `-W, --password [string]`: Your password for this database instance.
 If not provided, will be prompted on the command line.

 ---